Kikobeats/is-local-address/README.md

 isLocalAddress(new URL('http://[::]:3000').hostname) // true
 ```

-You can also require the specific IPv4:
+You can also specify to just resolve IPv4:

 ```js
 const isLocalAddress = require('is-local-address/ipv4')